 Hi!
 I'm Niklas, an open-minded and curious computer science student at KIT in Germany.

-Nick Silvestri I'm jealous you have the opportunity to use EO at all!
+Nick S. I'm jealous you have the opportunity to use EO at all!
 Admittedly, I haven't tried to find people to speak it with, but if I did I'd have a lot more motivation to continue studying it.

 💩 Niklas Maybe you could use Meetup or a similar service to find groups of people speaking it in your area?